-This is a diagram I made about some of the reasons why an autistic person may curse and swear, during periods of high anxiety, stress or distress.
+This is a diagram I made about some of the reasons why an autistic person may curse and swear, or show distress behaviour, during periods of high anxiety, stress or distress.

 Failing to understand autistic distress behaviour has led to a lot of poor outcomes.
 I see some people misunderstanding the reasons for 'acting out', and assuming that it's directed aggression, at a particular person within earshot, for reasons of nastiness or prejudice.

 Autistic processing, sensory and social differences mean that autistic responses are also different.
 It is vital to be able to decode what's happening, if someone is in a crisis situation and using some lively or offensive language.
 It's preferable, of course, to have enabled life to be as pain-free and stress-free as possible for that person.
 But, we'll start from that worst-case scenario where there they are in distress, swearing.

 First, you are going to ask them what's wrong, yes?
 I hope so.
 That's always the starting point.
 Asking, using communication they can understand, and giving communication methods and time for them to respond.
 All whilst ensuring you use skills to check for immediate safety for them and others of course.
 All whilst thinking about getting them to a place where they can be calmer, a pre-organised quieter space with some loved safe things.
 Whilst avoiding eye contact, and keeping body language, voice tone and face expression slow and caring, not fast and aggressive.
 That planning should always be part of any de-escalation process.

 1. Are they in physical or brain pain?
 Yes, brains are physical things, but a lot of medics assume those are two separate features.
 Check for pain.